-Bratislava, Slovakia – Miroslav Marcek, one of the four accused standing trial for the murder of Jan Kuciak and Martina Kusnirova, admitted earlier this week having carried out the contract killing of the investigative journalist and his fiancee.
+Bratislava, Slovakia – Miroslav Marcek, a former soldier and one of the four accused standing trial for the murder of Jan Kuciak and Martina Kusnirova, admitted earlier this week having carried out the contract killing of the investigative journalist and his fiancee.

 Marcek, a 37-year-old ex-soldier, admitted to the court in Pezinok that he had been approached by Tomas Szabo, his cousin, with a contract from another one of the defendants to carry out the killing, before describing to the court how the events had unfolded.

 According to reports, he said he waited outside the couple’s house and seized the opportunity to strike Kuciak when Martina Kusnirova went to the toilet.
 “He was falling backwards, he held on to the door with one hand and she came.
 It was not possible to just leave”, he further claimed, saying he had to kill her as well to keep her from identifying him.